jariperttunen/eughgsummary/USAGE.md

 + --eu: EU countries.
 + --euplus: EU plus GBR, ISL and NOR
 + -a: All reporting countries.
-+ -c: List of country acronyms separated by spaces,
++ -c: List of country acronyms separated by spaces.

 To define GWP to be used:
-+ --GWP, possible values are AR4 (default, used in GHG) or AR5.
++ --GW: possible values are AR4 (default, used in GHG) or AR5.

 ## Examples